 The comparison between competitive and cooperative interaction contexts is of general interest in that it may reveal effects of particular prior intentions on task performance.
 Such effects have been demonstrated by studies comparing the performance of a grasping movement in a collaborative context, where participants reach for and place a wooden block on a table to build a tower together with a co-actor, and in a competitive context, where participants intend to place the block down sooner than their partner (Georgiou, Becchio, Glover, & Castiello, 2006; Becchio, Sartori, Bulgheroni, & Castiello, 2007).
 The kinematics differed already during the initial reach-to-grasp action, with longer movement duration, a higher movement path of the wrist, and a later time of opening the hand to grasp (maximum grip aperture) during cooperation than during competition.
 Control conditions where participants act alone under different instructions suggest that these effects are not simply due to movement speed, but instead reflect the intention underlying the grasping movement.

 Finally, affect also seems to play a role in task co-representation.
 Using the joint compatibility task, Hommel and colleagues (Hommel, Colzato, & van den Wildenberg, 2009) found co-representation effects when participants acted together with a confederate who was friendly and cooperative, but not when they acted with a confederate who was intimidating and competitive.
 This result suggests that co-representation only occurs in positive relationships.
 However, it is also possible that mood is a key factor.
-When participants were presented with movies to induce a positive, negative, or neutral affective state before performing the joint compatibility task, co-representation effects occurred only following positive and neutral mood induction (Kuhbandner, Pekrun, & Maier, in press).Joint perceptions
+When participants were presented with movies to induce a positive, negative, or neutral affective state before performing the joint compatibility task, co-representation effects occurred only following positive and neutral mood induction (Kuhbandner, Pekrun, & Maier, in press).

+In short, behavioural, electrophysiological and brain imaging evidence shows that humans represent not only their own tasks but also those of their partners and even those of people who they do not need to coordinate with.
+Much progress has already been made on questions about when agents represent co-actors tasks.
+As we saw, whether agents represent others’ tasks does not appear to depend on whether doing so is necessary for performing their own tasks effectively, nor always on directly perceiving their co-actors; but it does depend on believing that the other task is being performed by an agent rather than an algorithm and in some cases it depends on whether agents are acting in each other’s peripersonal space.
+The question of what underlies joint task representations has proven harder to address.
+While not all joint task representation can be explained just in terms of changes to an agent’s spatial frame of reference because (among other reasons) tasks involving non-spatial rules are co-represented, it is difficult at present to defend a detailed positive picture of how joint task representations are implemented There is more evidence on the related question of their effects.
+Representing a co-actor’s task means needing to inhibit oneself from performing her actions and having one’s motor system become sensitive to her errors, suggesting that joint task representations influence how agents monitor and plan their actions.
+In addition, task co-representation may also influence how space is represented and how stimuli are processed.
+This makes it easy to see how, in general terms, joint task representations could facilitate joint action.
+By representing their co-actor’s tasks, agents are able to coordinate their actions and predict their joint outcome because they are each monitoring and planning both sets of actions.

+Joint perceptions